paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/systematic_failure_modelling.md

 (syst_11_9_4_2)=
 ### Additional data

-In addition to the information directly used for modelling ({ref}`Annex A <syst_annex_a>`), the following information can be useful for the interpretation of the modelling results.
+In addition to the information directly used for modelling (see Annex A of this part), the following information can be useful for the interpretation of the modelling results.
 The data is taken from the same source as the model input.

 **Major anomalies during In-Orbit Testing**